Takeaways

 Vegetarians and vegans might benefit more from creatine supplementation than those who consume meat.
 This is because the main food sources of creatine are animal products, particularly red meat and fish.

-Research indicates that vegetarians typically have lower muscle creatine stores compared to those who eat meat12.
+Research indicates that vegetarians typically have lower muscle creatine stores compared to those who eat meat.
 When vegetarians use creatine supplements, they often experience larger increases in muscle creatine content and better performance improvements.

 For vegans and vegetarians wanting to build muscle or improve athletic performance, creatine supplementation can be particularly valuable.
 It helps bridge any gap in creatine intake that may exist due to their dietary choices.